 When young Cameron Townsend tried to sell Spanish Bibles in Guatemala in l9l7-l8, he discovered that the majority of the people he met did not understand Spanish.
-Neither did they have a written form of their own beautiful language, the Cakchiquel.
+Nor did they have a written form of their own beautiful language, Cakchiquel.

 Townsend abandoned his attempts to sell Bibles and began living among the Cakchiquels.
 He learned their complex language, created an alphabet for it, analyzed the grammar, and translated the New Testament in the remarkably short span of 10 years.

 Convinced that every man, woman and child should be able to read God's Word in their own language, Townsend and like-minded colleagues founded "Camp Wycliffe" in 1934 as a linguistics training school.
 He borrowed the name Wycliffe from the pre-Reformation hero, John Wycliffe, who first translated the Bible into English.